After you apply

 Should any of the details used when deciding to make an offer change, for example the fee status, we will re-evaluate the offer made, and reserve the right to withdraw it.

-The University of St Andrews considers each application on its merits, and we are required to consider equally all applications received from UCAS by 15 January.
+The University of St Andrews considers each application on its merits, and we are required to consider equally all applications received from by our deadline (see applying through UCAS).
 However, the University receives many more applications from well-qualified applicants than there are places to offer.
-As a result, we often delay the majority of our decision-making until after this date.
-We aim to make all of our decisions by 31 March.

-Once we have made a decision, you will be notified by UCAS and any conditions will be visible by using UCAS Track.
+Once we have made a decision, you will be notified by UCAS and any conditions will be visible by using UCAS Hub.

 If you have been offered a place at the University of St Andrews, you should use UCAS to alert us whether you wish to accept our offer.
 You can hold up to two offers at UCAS: one firm choice and a second insurance choice.
 The offer you confirm as your firm choice is effectively your first choice of university, whilst your insurance offer is your second choice in case you do not meet the required grades to fulfil the entrance requirements of your firm choice.
 Due to this, your insurance choice will often be an offer asking for lower grades than your firm choice.

-You may wish to decline our offer, in which case you should also respond through UCAS Track.
+You may wish to decline our offer, in which case you should also respond through UCAS Hub.

-If you are an international applicant who applied through a direct application or the Common Application, you will receive a response to your application by email.
-This email will outline your offer and conditions from the international undergraduate team.
-You should respond to your offer by replying directly to this email, indicating whether or not you will be taking up your place.
+If you are an international applicant who applied through a direct application or the Common Application, you will receive a response to your application through the St Andrews applicant portal.
+This will outline your offer and conditions.
+You should respond to your offer in the portal, indicating whether or not you will be taking up your place.

-If you have any questions relating to your offer, please email the international undergraduate team (email@example.com) who will be happy to help you.
-We recommend that you reply to your offer by 31 May.
+If you have any questions relating to your offer, please email email@example.com.
+You must reply to your offer by the following:

 If you have applied to the University as a transfer student, consideration of your application will involve several stages: